Don’t Miss These Great New England Fall Rowing Events

 New Hampshire Championships George Dirth Memorial Regatta, October 13, 2019

 Can you handle back-to-back weekends of intense fall rowing competition?
 If the answer is yes, then head to the George Dirth Memorial Regatta, which takes place the weekend before Head of the Charles and has the distinction of being the largest New England rowing event north of Boston.
 How large?
 More than 2,000 athletes rowing nearly 400 sculling and sweep boats.

 Hosted by the Amoskeag Rowing Club in Pembroke, New Hampshire, the 3-mile head race begins upriver on the Merrimack and finishes at Memorial Park.
 In addition to providing a wonderful day of racing in a beautiful fall setting, this year’s event honors George Dirth, a former member of the rowing club and varsity rower at Oregon State University who died tragically at age 27, and awards a New Hampshire Cup team trophy for the best overall team performance.

 The 55th Annual Head of the Charles, October 19-20, 2019

 Want to learn a fun piece of RowingPad trivia?
 One of our founders, Victor Pisinski, has quite a record with this beloved Boston regatta.
 The first HOCR was held in 1965.
-Victor made his debut on the Charles River course in year three…and he has raced in the event every year since!
-That’s right, he has a 52-year streak of HOCR participation.
-Unfortunately, 2019 marks the first year Victor will not be able to compete due to a pesky foot injury, but you can bet he will be there in spirit!
+Victor made his debut on the Charles River course in year three…and he has raced in the event many years since!
+Unfortunately, 2019 marks one of the first years in a while Victor will not be able to compete due to a pesky foot injury, but you can bet he will be there in spirit!

 This year’s installment of the Boston head race, the largest two-day regatta in the world, is sure to bring some fresh elements, including a brave push for sustainability and lessening environmental impact, and heightened racing with Tokyo 2020 on the horizon.